StutiSingh876/SIH_Frontend/SIH_backend/app/routes/moods.py.README.md

 # moods.py - Mood Tracking Routes

 ## What This File Does
 This file defines API endpoints for mood tracking functionality.
-It allows users to log their daily moods and retrieve their mood history over time.
+It allows users to log their daily moods, retrieve their mood history over time, and delete unwanted mood entries.

 ## In Simple Terms
-Think of this as a digital mood diary where users can record how they're feeling each day, add notes about their mood, and look back at their emotional patterns over time.
+Think of this as a digital mood diary where users can record how they're feeling each day, add notes about their mood, look back at their emotional patterns over time, and delete entries they no longer want to keep.

 ## API Endpoints